 Japanese Layout Basics: Space

-Japanese culture is the only culture I know of where the central core cultural value is subtraction: how much can be removed to bring out the essential beauty of an object.
-This is embodied in ikebana, in Japanese gardens and in people: the Kanji shitsuke 躾, inadequately rendered in English as ‘discipline’, is a Kanji that embodies the subtraction principle and originates from Japan, not China.
-Western culture and Chinese culture are similar in that the central cultural value is addition: how much can we add that’s not here to make an object more beautiful.
+Japanese culture is the only culture I know of where the core cultural value is subtraction: removing things from a space to bring out the essential natural beauty of an object.
+This is embodied in Ikebana, in Japanese gardens and in people too: the Kanji shitsuke 躾, inadequately rendered in English as ‘discipline’, is a Kanji that embodies the subtraction principle and originates from Japan, not China.
+This is very different from the Western and Chinese central cultural value that is addition: how much humans can add to a space to create beauty.

 Subtraction is also a central core value of traditional Japanese text composition and layout, called ‘kumihan’.
-Kumihan is driven by what text will fit in a given space, how to balance and minutely control that space.
-Space is not empty, it is a discrete element of kumihan, equal to Kanji.
+Kumihan is driven by how text fits in a given space, how to balance and minutely control that space.
+Space is not empty, it is a essential basic element of kumihan, equal to Kanji.
 Kanji characters are contained in little boxes of space, known as virtual bodies, also called the grid system because the middle of each box is one center point on a grid.
 Everything is calculated from the center and the space surrounding that center; there is no baseline.

 Western created DTP layout is graphics-driven and calculated by margins and font baselines.
 The western baseline typography model and font metrics is how PostScript and OpenType fonts, and all layout engines evolved.
 Adobe was well acquainted with the shortcomings of their own font technology and InDesign J got around the problems by adding proprietary Kanji virtual body font metrics and Japanese line break algorithms.
 None of this exists as an open standard that benefits everybody.